BelindaDsouza/Vyzen/README.md

+Vyzen Level-2 Technical Assesment

+This is the highlights.
+The brief explanation can be found in brief explanation of approach.docx file.

 Task 1.
 Resume Parsing and Analysis:
    - Create a model to extract key information (name, education, work experience, skills) from a set of sample resumes.
    - Develop an algorithm to match candidate resumes with job descriptions based on the extracted information.